bachelor-2014/report/v2/tracking.md

 # Droplet detection in the EvoBot

-It makes sense to build upon the work done on the Splotbot project.
-As such the droplet detection follows roughly the same recipe:
+As described in the previous section, a lot of work in terms of droplet detection has been done in the Splotbot project.
+It makes sense to reuse at much as possible of the knowledge gained in that project, and we have.
+Careful considerations have gone into the choices of technology and algorithms of course, but the Splotbot report is see as a credible source of information.
+With this in mind, droplet detection in Evobot consists of the following steps

-1. User input determines pixel of interest
+1. User input determines pixel of interest.
-1. Region of interest is extracted
-1. Results are enhanced based on morphology
+2. Color of selected pixel determines blob of interest.
+3. To better extract the blob of interest, noise is removed with morphology.
+4. Binary image is extracted based on color segmentation, not motion nor shape.
+5. Further morphology is used on the binary image.
+6. Droplets matching the size of the droplet is selected.
+7. Of these the largest droplet is chosen as the one to be tracked.

+A few of these points will benefit from elaboration,

 ##Considerations concerning the droplet tracking:
 In order to increase the likelihood of the algorithm detecting the entire droplet, the image is blurred before tracking takes place.
 We considered three blurring algorithms: